spectralDNS/shenfun/README.md

 -----------
 Shenfun is a toolbox for automating the spectral Galerkin method.
 The user interface to shenfun is very similar to FEniCS (fenicsproject.org), but works only for tensor product grids and the spectral Galerking method.
 The code is parallelized with MPI through the [*mpi4py-fft*](https://bitbucket.org/mpi4py/mpi4py-fft) package.

 The demo folder contains several examples for the Poisson, Helmholtz and Biharmonic equations.
-For extended documentation and installation instructions see [*ReadTheDocs*](http://shenfun.readthedocs.org)
+For extended documentation and installation instructions see [*ReadTheDocs*](http://shenfun.readthedocs.org).
+See also this [*paper*](https://rawgit.com/spectralDNS/shenfun/master/docs/src/mekit17/pub/shenfun_bootstrap.html).

 About
 -----